dalmo1991/superflexPy/doc/components.rst

 The node can be run either alone or as part of a bigger :ref:`components_network`.

-The default behavior of the nodes is that parameters are shared between elements of the same unit, even if it belongs to multiple nodes.
-This SuperflexPy design choice is motivated by the fact that the unit is supposed to represent areas that have the same hydrological response.
-The idea is that the hydrological response is controlled by the parameters and, therefore, elements of the same unit (e.g. HRU) belonging to multiple nodes should have the same parameter values.
+The default behavior of the nodes is that parameters are *shared* between elements of the same unit, even if it belongs to multiple nodes.
+This SuperflexPy design choice is motivated by the unit being intended to represent areas that have the same hydrological response.
+The idea is that the hydrological response is controlled by the parameters, and therefore elements of the same unit (e.g. HRU) belonging to multiple nodes should have the *same* parameter values.

 On the other hand, each node has its own states that are tracked separately from the states of other nodes.
 In particular, when multiple nodes that share the same parameter values receive different inputs (e.g., rainfall), their states will evolve differently.

-This design choice can support the most common use of nodes, which is the discretisation of a catchment into potentially overlapping HRUs and subcatchments.
+This SuperflexPy design choice supports the most common use of nodes, which is the discretisation of a catchment into potentially overlapping HRUs and subcatchments.
 Parameters are then assumed constant within HRUs (units), and inputs are assumed to be constant within subcatchments (nodes).